bmwcarit/ramses-logic/doc/sphinx/api.rst

 * Warn
 * Error

-By default all internal logging messages are sended to std::cout.
-If you want to handle the messages yourself, you can register your own log handler function.
-This function is called each time a log message occurs.
+By default all internal logging messages are sent to std::cout.
+You can toggle this with :func:`rlogic::Logger::SetDefaultLogging`.
+In addition, it is possible to have a custom log handler function which is called each time a log message is issued.

 .. code-block::
     :linenos: